csc-training/puhti-r-workshop/slides/05_r-env.md

 - Matching no. of threads and cores typically gives best results
 - The rest is optimization (see [r-env-singularity documentation](https://docs.csc.fi/apps/r-env-singularity/))
-- OpenMP x MPI jobs get quite complicated and are not covered here
+- OpenMP x MPI jobs are complicated and are not covered here
     - However, [CSC Docs has an example](https://docs.csc.fi/apps/r-env-singularity/#openmp-mpi-hybrid-jobs)
     - Next slide features more general information on MPI jobs